 On the flip side, when clients see hand sanitizers readily available in your facility, they get a better impression of your company.

 Where Should You Keep Hand Sanitizers in Your Hazardous Area Facility?

 To make sure sanitizers have the best effect on your workers and clients, you should put them in several strategic positions:

 Researchers found that a virus placed on a doorknob spreads to 40% to 60% of workers and visitors of the facility within two to four hours.
 Unfortunately, other objects placed near entrances, such as light switches, can also have the same effect.
 Putting hand sanitizers near entrances and exits can minimize such swift spreading.

 2. Places Where People Eat

 Numerous people touch surfaces in break rooms, cafeterias, and food courts.
-Then they proceed to eat and swallow the bacteria and viruses they picked up along the way.
+Then, they proceed to eat and swallow the bacteria and viruses they picked up along the way.
 For example, the most germ-ridden places in the office are water coolers and coffee machines.

-By placing hand sanitizers in palaces where people are likely to touch food can help keep them safe.
+Placing hand sanitizers in palaces where people are likely to touch food can help keep them safe.

 3. Meeting Room